Fireye04/treehouse/README.md

 ##### Beef

 Having beef with another character grants you this special status effect.
-You can only have one instance of this status effect, regardless of how much beef you have.
+You can only have one instance of this status effect, regardless of how much beef you have, however it is only removed when you have no beef remaining, with anyone.

-When making a roll, if you have beef with any character involved, subtract 1d8 for each point of beef you have, unless you are making this roll in active resolution of the beef.
+When making a roll, if you have beef with any character involved, subtract 1d8 for each point of beef you have, unless you are making this roll to vent this status effect to them.

+If this status effect is successfully vented to someone other than the target of the beef, its effects are suppressed for 1d4 days, but not removed.

 ### Venting

-- You can

-TODO
+You can remove status effects by successfully venting them to another player character.

 ### Crashing out

 Similar to the darkest self in monsterhearts.

 TODO

+### Beef

+Beef is unaddressed social pressure that builds up between individuals till it's talked through or violently explodes.
+Getting beef isn't overwhelmingly common but when it does show up, it makes things bad till it's addressed.

+#### Adding beef

+Every time you add a beef, write down exactly what caused it and who it's at.
+Beef can be reciprocal or it can be one-way depending on the situation.
+Anyone can call for beef to be invoked in regards to their character.
+If the GM calls for beef to be added, the player, or players in question can either accept the beef or split 5 stress among themsevles as they wish.

+When beef is called everyone involved should discuss who has it, who it's pointed at, and if it's reciprocal.
+Once that's decided, those adding beef to their characters should do so, then add the special "beef" status effect to their character sheets if they have taken beef and do not already have it.

+Note that while the status effect cannot stack, beef itself can!

+#### On removing Beef

+One can remove beef by venting its associated status effect to the ire of their beef, or alternatively by cutting ties.
+The latter is achieved by cutting the target of the beef off as much as possible.
+Blocking numbers, setting boundaries, and keeping distance.

+> [!NOTE]
+> If you end up in a situation where a PC is holding a lot of one way beef towards another PC and they refuse to resolve it, that might be a good time to pause, take a step back and have a discussion about everyone's goals.
+If Everyone involved (especially the player with all the beef) is cool with it and thinks it makes for good storytelling, great!
+But if not, it might be a good time to consider retiring the target PC or perhaps finding some way to alter their character to make the game more cooperative.

 ### IOUs